ChristianPalmiero/Embb-Processor/README.md

 CSS is the gateway to the host system and embeds the following sub-components:
 * A control unit containing a set of control and status registers (CTRL);
-* A Direct Memory Access engine (DMA);
+* An optional Direct Memory Access engine (DMA);
 * AXI4-Lite requests-responses FIFOs for accessing the CTRL registers;
 * AXI4-Lite requests-responses FIFOs for accessing the MSS.

-CSS has three AXI4-Lite interfaces:
+Assuming that DMA is present, CSS has three AXI4-Lite interfaces:
 1. The host system is the master and the CTRL is the slave;
 2. The host system is the master and the MSS is the slave;
 3. The DMA is the master and the MSS is the slave.

 The first interface is used for reading from and for writing into the control and status registers, that is, to drive the DSP unit and to get information about its current state.
 The second interface is used for uploading data samples into MSS and for downloading processing results.
-The third one is used for programming the DMA, that can perform data transfers between MSS and other memory banks in the system, or move data inside MSS, without involving the main CPU.
+The third interface is used for programming the DMA, that can perform data transfers between MSS and other memory banks in the system, or move data inside MSS, without involving the main CPU.

 ### <a name="req"></a>Requests FIFO
 ![alt text](img/requests_fifo.png "Requests FIFO")